Emmanuel Episcopal Church (Geneva): Personalities

+Secretary of State Dulles, president Eisenhower, his wife Mamie and their son John outside the church during their visit in 1955.

 Henry I. Barbey (1832–1906), husband of Mary Lorillard Barbey, was originally a member of the "Union" Church and then a member of the Emmanuel Vestry for 31 years.
 He donated the land for the construction of the church building, and partially financed its construction and running during the early years.
 A window on the "North" side (N2) is dedicated to him.
 He was the uncle of Edmond Fatio, architect of the Parish House.

 James T. Bates, creator of the daily newspaper Tribune de Genève, was a founding member of the church and a member of the Vestry for 38 years.
 A window on the "North" side (N5) is dedicated to him.

 Rev. William Chauncy Langdon, the first rector, had previously founded "Grace Church" in Rome (later renamed St. Paul's Within the Walls) in 1859, and St James's in Florence, in about 1870.
 He and George Washington Holland (commemorated in the "South" side window, S1) were two of the co-founders of the YMCA.